The good ole’ saying “Build it and they will come” might have been true before, but now it’s far from reality.

 The easiest way to share it with your email list is to use your email service provider.
 There are dozens of them out there, and each one if slightly different.
 While not directly integrated to our tool, my personal favorite is Mailchimp – not only their product and support is amazing, but they have a cute monkey as a mascot!

 You have two ways of sharing your Piktochart infographic with your list – you could email them a link, or upload the image to your email.
+You can try them out right away by creating a free account.

 To get the link, once you finish designing your infographic, click on Share, on the top right corner.
 That will open a modal window, where you could grab the link.